rheslip/DaisySP_Teensy/README.md

 # DaisySP_Teensy

-DaisySP DSP Library for the Teensy 4.x
+DaisySP DSP Library for the Teensy 4.x - now compatible with Raspberry Pi Pico 2

-Alpha release 0.2 June 14 2021
+Updated Jan 2026 for Pico 2.
+Works very well on Pico 2 using just the DaisySP library - no Teensy audio framework needed.
+See the 2HPico-Sketches archive for examples.
+All the examples use both cores on the Pico for efficiency with most of the DSP running on the second core.

+The Teensy Audio framework has been ported to the Pico 2 as well https://github.com/ghostintranslation/pico-audio

 This is a port of Electrosmith's DaisySP signal processing library

 https://github.com/electro-smith/DaisySP

-to the PJRC Teensy 4.x.
-This library allows you to use the features of the Teensy Audio library and DaisySP together.
+to the PJRC Teensy 4.x for Arduino Teensy and Arduino Pico.
+This library allows you to use the features of the Teensy Audio library and DaisySP together, or just DaisySP by itself.
 Teensy Audio is fast and memory efficient but has a limited selection of DSP functions.
 DaisySP is a bit of a CPU and memory hog but it has some sophisticated audio processing functions.
 The Teensy 4.x is VERY fast and you can do a lot of signal processing with it.
+The Raspberry Pi Pico 2 is quite a bit slower than the Teensy 4 but it still capable of fairly complex digital signal processing.

 DaisySP consists mostly of code collected from other projects - Csound, Soundpipe, and Mutable Instruments eurorack modules.
 DaisySP is quite similar to Soundpipe but much better written and documented.
 I ported Soundpipe first and then realized DaisySP is much better.